abhisheksinghIN/eo-reasoning/README.md

 > **Measurements come from deterministic EO tools.
 Qwen3 orchestrates tools and interprets returned evidence; it must not invent EO measurements.**

 ---
-# 4. Repository structure
+## 3.2 Repository structure

-The important logical structure is:
+The important logical structure is (Use-case 1):

 ```text
 eo-reasoning/